hugoroy/blog/a-small-lesson-about-patent-fud.md

 Make no mistake.
 These are concordant, and very important attacks.
 They will deeply change the Web if they succeed.
-Microsoft, Apple, Netflix and others want to control who can publish videos (though patents) and who can watch videos (through DRM).
+Microsoft, Apple, Netflix and others want to control how one can make videos (through patents) and who can watch videos (through DRM).

 The first part (patents) seems lost.
 We have to fight for the second part.